Mechatronics & Robotics Systems (AAS)

 Program Details

-Mechatronics is an interdisciplinary field involving mechanical, electronic, computer, robotic, and control systems.
-In this program, students will gain the technical knowledge and skills needed to install, repair and maintain electromechanical, fluid power, process control or robotic systems.
-Students will have the opportunity to do hands-on learning in a grant-funded equipment lab where they will work on models of a multi-stage assembly line.
-Eligible students can also complete a Co-op or Internship in the area of Mechatronics and Robotics Systems to gain real-world experience that can benefit them in future careers.
+What do you call a modern Automation program that covers mechanical, electronic, computer, robotic, and control systems?
+At Bay College we call it the Mechatronics and Robotics Systems Program.
+Gain the technical knowledge and skills needed to install, repair and maintain electromechanical, fluid power, process control and robotic systems.
+Work hands-on in a grant-funded equipment lab.
+Learn the skills to install, maintain, troubleshoot, and repair mechatronic systems through the fundamentals of robotics, fluid power, electrical motors, motor control systems and programmable logic controllers.
+Students will also work on models of a multi-stage assembly line, including building to print, configuring the hardware, and programming the operation.
+Eligible students can also complete a Co-op or Internship to gain real-world experience that can benefit them in current and future careers.

 Why Bay College?